adobe/leonardo/README.md

 ![Leonardo logo](.github/Leonardo_Logo.png)

 # Leonardo
-Authoring adaptive color palettes for generating color based on a desired contrast ratio.
+Authoring [adaptive color palettes](#what-is-adaptive-color) for generating color based on a desired contrast ratio.

+For a detailed walkthrough of Leonardo, [check out this article](https://medium.com/@NateBaldwin/leonardo-an-open-source-contrast-based-color-generator-92d61b6521d2).

 ## Project Goals
 To make it easier for designers and engineers to leverage color science to create custom interpolations for a value scale, and to make it easier for designers and engineers to conform to [WCAG minimum contrast standards](https://www.w3.org/TR/WCAG21/#contrast-minimum) by using contrast ratio as the starting point, rather than a post-color-selection auditing process.